philipwellener/multi-agent-patrol-sim/README.md

 ## How to use it

-Just run it and watch the agents do their thing.
-They show up as A0, A1, A2 etc, obstacles are those █ blocks.
+Agents wander partrol points and avoid other agents and obstacles.
+They show up as A0, A1, A2 etc, obstacles are the █ blocks.

-The agents will wander around to their patrol points and try not to crash into stuff.
-Sometimes they get a bit confused but that's half the fun.

 Edit `src/config.hpp` - you can change grid size, number of agents, how fast they move, etc.

 ## The technical bits

 ### Behavior Trees
-Ended up going with behavior trees due to flexiblility.
+Ended up going with behavior trees due to flexibility.
 - Composite nodes (sequence, selector)
 - Some decorators for retry logic
 - Leaf nodes for actual actions
 - Easy enough to add new behaviors without breaking everything

 ### Pathfinding
-A* seemed like the obvious choice - works well enough for this grid setup.
-Does dynamic replanning when agents get in each other's way, though sometimes they still do a little dance around each other.
+A* seemed like the obvious “search” choice - works well for this grid setup.
+Does dynamic replanning when agents get in each other's way.

 ### Multi-agent stuff
-No central coordinator - each agent just does its own thing and tries to be polite to the others.
-Collision detection is... adequate.
-Could probably be smarter about it but hey, it works.
+No central coordinator - each agent moves on its own and reacts to the others.

 ### Visualization & Display
-The terminal output turned out way better than expected.
-You get real-time updates showing:
-- Agent positions and current states (● for patrolling, ◆ for avoiding obstacles, ▲ for avoiding other agents)
-- Live pathfinding with visual indicators for waypoints and planned routes
-- Color-coded agents and obstacles for easier tracking
-- Performance metrics like FPS and step counts
-- Clean status display showing what each agent is currently doing

-Also added support for both terminal and GUI modes.
-The SFML graphics mode gives you a proper window with smooth movement and better visual feedback, though the ASCII version has its own charm.
+Added support for both terminal and GUI modes.
+The SFML graphics mode gives you a proper window with smooth movement and better visual feedback.

 ### Recent Updates
 Been tweaking the simulation based on what I've observed:
 - Improved stuck detection - agents now recognize when they're not making progress and try alternative routes
-- Better coordination between agents to reduce those awkward "after you, no after you" moments
+- Better coordination between agents to reduce deadlocks
 - Added configurable simulation speed so you can watch the action in slow motion or speed it up
 - More detailed statistics tracking for analyzing agent behavior patterns
 - Grid generation got smarter about creating interesting but navigable obstacle layouts